webrecorder/warcio.js/README.md

 </details>

-To build the browser-packaged files in `dist/`, run `yarn run build`.
+To build the browser-packaged files in `dist/`, run `npm run build`.

-To run tests, run `yarn run test`.
+To run tests, run `npm run test`.

 ## CLI Indexing Tools

+warcio.js also includes a command-line interface, installed as `warcio.js` (or by running `node ./dist/cli.js`)

 ### index